-- By protecting their workforce through effective communication, work-from-home policies, staggered shifts and engaging with health officials.
+- Protecting their workforce through effective communication, work-from-home policies, staggered shifts and engaging with health officials.

-- By trying to stabilize supply chains though better engagement with suppliers, managing inventories, judging demand, and re-looking at logistics.
+- Trying to stabilize supply chains though better engagement with suppliers, managing inventories, judging demand, and re-looking at logistics.

-- By being transparent with consumers about their situation via digital outreach and other forms of communication.
+- Being transparent with consumers about their situation via digital outreach and other forms of communication.

-- By modeling various financial scenarios and assessing working capital requirements to weather the storm.
+- Modeling various financial scenarios and assessing working capital requirements to weather the storm.

 According to a McKinsey report on the business implications of the pandemic, companies need to act across five horizons.

 - Resolve: Find ways to address the immediate impact on employees, customers and stakeholders.

 - Resilience: Tackle financial challenges and cash management issues arising out of decreased operations and demand.

 - Return: Create a roadmap that will bring the company back on an even keel once restrictions are lifted or reduced.